OpenTwinCities/ndia-angular/README.md

 ndia-angular
 ============

-Modular front-end client for ndia-django
+Modular front-end client for [ndia-django](https://github.com/OpenTwinCities/ndia-django).

+The Angular portion of the NDIA project aims to build a responsive, well designed frontend for users to find information about public technology centers, classes, and events in North Minneapolis.

 ---
 ## Clone ndia-angular #